Fermionic Matrix Product Operators and Topological Phases of Matter: Example: Fermionic string-nets

 The relevant fMPO tensor is given by

-where curly kets indicate inner indices of the fMPO.
+where round kets indicate inner indices of the fMPO.
 In the above MPO the virtual index $e$ indicates which block we are in.
-Each individual block fMPO is injective as an inverse exists due to Eq.\eqref{finv}.
+Each individual block fMPO is injective, with inverse given by Eq.\eqref{finv}.

 The fusion tensor for the single block fMPOs we have defined is